 Bill Cooper, a licensed funeral director and embalmer who has been in the funeral business in Waco for over 25 years, joined our staff in 2005.

 Our office manager is Glenda Ramsower, a longtime Waco resident.
-Her husband, Dr. Reagan Ramsower, is the Vice President of Finance and Administration at Baylor University.
-He is the Board Chair of Higginbotham Funeral Homes of Texas, and his great-grandfather founded our company in 1881.
+Her husband, Dr. Reagan Ramsower, is the Board Chair of Higginbotham Funeral Homes of Texas, and his great-grandfather founded our company in 1881.
 Besides Waco, we also operate funeral homes in Stephenville, Comanche, Cleburne, Burleson, Joshua, Rising Star, Gorman, and Cross Plains.

 A Historic Waco Building

-A large chapel, complete with a private family room, seats 300 people, Three large staterooms are available for family visitations, and the funeral home includes a Children's playroom full of games and toys.
+A large chapel, complete with a private family room, seats 300 people, Three large staterooms are available for family visitations, and the funeral home includes a Children's playroom.

 We welcome you to come by anytime to tour our facilities and meet our staff.
 You will join hundreds of Waco families who have switched to OakCrest Funeral Home and found that the facilities, prices, and staff were outstanding.
 Testimonials to read what they have said.
 We are humbled and pleased to know that we truly made a difference.